dominicap/auto-tune/README.md

 ## Development

-Please feel free to fork this project and add your own contributions and features to it!
+Please feel free to fork this project and add your own contributions and features to it.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.